Paperwork For Puppy Sale

 Receipt

-Deposits are not normally refundable so you'll need to be sure about your choice of breeder and puppy.
+The breeder usually requires a holding deposit from you to reserve a puppy.
+Deposits are generally not refundable, so you'll need to be sure about your choice of breeder and puppy before parting with your hard-earned cash.

-If you're not offered a receipt, ask for one, and don't forget to ask for a full and final receipt once you've paid the balance.
+You will be given a receipt; however, if you're not offered one, ask for a receipt, and remember to ask for a full and final receipt once you've paid the balance.

-An image of a contract, dollar bills, and a gold-nibbed fountain pen.Sign the paperwork on the dotted line!
+An image of a breeder puppy contract, dollar bills, and a gold-nibbed fountain pen.Before you sign on the dotted line - read the puppy contract!

-This document will show the names and addresses of both parties, details of your puppy, for example, its name, breed, sex, and colour, and how much you paid for it.
+It will list the details of your puppy, for example, its name, breed, sex, and colour, and how much you paid for it.

 Don't leave the breeder's premises without it.

-If your Cocker Spaniel needs treatment, veterinary costs could easily spiral out of control leaving you unable to afford to pay the vet bills.
+If your Cocker Spaniel needs treatment, veterinary costs could quickly spiral out of control, leaving you unable to pay the vet bills.

 Reputable breeders will insure the puppy, usually for approximately 6 weeks, but it will be up to you to ensure the insurance is renewed before it lapses.